BAK2K3/CIRPG/TESTING.md

 ## Premium

-**User Story:** 3a – As a Free User, I want to be able to access the upgrade offers from any page, so that I can choose to upgrade easily from any location on the site.
+### User Story 3a: As a Free User, I want to be able to access the upgrade offers from any page, so that I can choose to upgrade easily from any location on the site.

 **Acceptance Criteria:** A free user should be able to access the premium page and be presented with the option to upgrade.